medzuslovjansky/isv_hunspell_dict/packages/npm/README.md

 both in Latin and Cyrillic scripts:
     ```js
     var dictionary = require('@interslavic/dictionary');
+    // or the aliased version:
+    var dictionary = require('@interslavic/dictionary/combined');
     ```
 * **etymological**, not recommended for daily use, but useful for flavorizing texts to specific Slavic target languages and also for dictionary development: